Understanding, Detecting, and Repairing Real-World In-Context-Learning-Based Text-to-SQL Errors: Data Availability

-\subsubsection{Error analysis.}
+\subsubsection{Error Analysis.}

-While all errors could lead to execution failure or incorrect query results, we focus on the errors on the ``edit path to correctness'', which provides clear guidance for correcting the SQL query.
+While all errors could lead to execution failure or incorrect query results, we focus on the errors on the ``edit path to correctness'', which provides clear guidance for correcting the SQL query step by step, rather than completely rewriting the query.
 That is, we aim to create a taxonomy for the error symptoms that each is associated with a concrete mistake, as those shown in Figure~\ref{fig:intro-example}.
-Such taxonomy assists in understanding the root causes of text-to-SQL errors, providing guidance for repairing.
+Such a taxonomy assists in understanding the root causes of text-to-SQL errors, providing guidance for repairing.
 The error analysis is conducted in two phases.

-In the first phase, we built the initial error taxonomies.
-All four ICL-based techniques were executed with a weaker LLM (\ie GPT-3.5) on the more challenging benchmark (\ie \bird), aiming to capture a wider spectrum of error types.
-We then focused on the incorrect SQL queries and label error categories based on symptoms.
-We adopted the open card sorting approach~\cite{spencer2004card}.
-Specifically, the analysis was done using an iterative process.
-In each iteration, 100 incorrect queries were randomly selected, and three co-authors independently studied each of them and labeled their error categories.
-They then cross-validated and discussed the labels until they reached a consensus on the categorized results.
-Such an iteration was repeated until all the 2460 incorrect SQL queries were analyzed.
+In the first phase, we built initial error taxonomies by executing all ICL-based techniques with GPT-3.5 on the more challenging \bird benchmark to capture a wide spectrum of error types.
+We labeled error categories based on symptoms using an open card sorting approach~\cite{spencer2004card}.
+Specifically, in each iteration, 100 incorrect queries were randomly selected, and three co-authors independently labeled their error categories.
+They then cross-validated and discussed the labels until consensus was reached.
+Such an iteration was repeated until all 2460 incorrect SQL queries were analyzed.

-In the next phase, we used the initial taxonomies to label SQL queries from the rest of the settings.
+In the second phase, we used the initial taxonomies to label SQL queries from the rest of the settings.
 When an error could not be adequately described by existing taxonomy, or is hard to recognize, three co-authors convened to discuss it.
-If a new category is added to the taxonomy, then all labeled errors are re-labeled according to the new taxonomy.
-Note that, we only record the errors that have actual impact on SQL query results, neglecting ``potential errors''.
-This manual analysis process requires considerable domain-specific knowledge of database and SQL, which consumed approximately 840 person-hours.
+If a new category was added to the taxonomy, all labeled errors were re-labeled with the new taxonomy.
+This manual analysis process consumed approximately 840 person-hours.